Did you know that an estimated $4 – $7 billion in matching gift funds goes unclaimed per year?

 - Amply is a matching gift automation provider.
 They’re a pretty small provider, but they do offer a widget that nonprofits can easily add to their donation page.
 This has helped many of its clients reduce their matching gift cycle time.

-In terms of integrations, Qgiv is fully compatible with both Double the Donation and HEPdata.
+In terms of integrations, Qgiv is compatible with Double the Donation, HEPdata, and CyberGrants.
 This means that data can freely flow from your fundraising database to your matching gift tools and vice versa.
 Read on to explore further how you can use Qgiv to increase matching gift donations.

 Setting up matching gifts on Qgiv donation forms is simple.
 All you have to do is choose the form (or forms) on which you’d like to enable matching gifts, head to the form settings, and toggle on the matching gifts feature!
 You can add matching gifts to your Qgiv donation forms, event forms, and even peer-to-peer fundraising forms.

 Matching gifts aren’t processed through the Qgiv system.
 They’re completed by the organization or employer.
 Thus, they’re classified as offline gifts.
 However, when a matching gift is submitted, the relevant data is available in your fundraising CRM.